iliescua/Algorithms-Labs/README.md

 # Algorithms-Labs
-This is a repository to hold all of the labs that will be implemented for my algorithms class as well as the write up provided from the lab.
+This is a repository to hold all of the labs that will be implemented for my algorithms class.
+This class will be primarily taught in python.